Nannubalaji62/welcomer/README.md

-# discord.js-Welcomer
+# Nannubalaji62/Welcomer

-## What does this bot do?
+## What is this bot?
-This bot will welcome anybody who join the server based on the code..
-It has to be set manually in the code..
-But don't worry Just check this **[Video](https://www.youtube.com/watch?v=CW1hEPiBBJc)** out if you need any help reguarding setup of this bot..
+This bot basically welcomes user via a discord channel that is setup by **YOU** in the code.

 ## Languages Used
 discord.js

-## More like this!!
+## More like this!
-For more awesome bot make sure to Subscribe [The Channel](https://www.youtube.com/channel/UCmTSEzt4h1S4MiCM1grWu9g) For any other support make sure to join our [Discord Server!!](https://discord.gg/86pEDZy3dp) :D
+For more videos, subsribe to me on youtube by [clicking here](https://www.youtube.com/channel/shadowandthenan69) For any other support make sure to join our [Discord Server!](https://discord.gg/j2TnF2gRA2) :)

-Thanks for using this bot :D
+# More projects coming soon!

+Star this repository if this code helped you :D